Holographic particle localization under multiple scattering: Abstract

 \section{Abstract}

-We introduce a novel framework that incorporates multiple scattering for large-scale 3D particle-localization using single-shot in-line holography.
-Traditional holographic techniques rely on single-scattering models which become inaccurate under high particle-density.
-We demonstrate that by exploiting multiple-scattering, localization is significantly improved.
-Both forward and back-scattering are computed by our method under a tractable recursive framework, in which each recursion estimates the next higher-order field within the volume.
-The inverse scattering is presented as a nonlinear optimization that promotes sparsity, and can be implemented efficiently.
-We experimentally reconstruct 100 million object voxels from a single 1-megapixel hologram.
+We introduce a new computational framework that incorporates multiple scattering for large-scale 3D particle localization using single-shot in-line holography.
+Traditional holographic techniques rely on single-scattering models that become inaccurate under high particle densities and large refractive index contrasts.
+Existing multiple scattering solvers become computationally prohibitive for large-scale problems, which comprise of millions of voxels within the scattering volume.
+Our approach overcomes the computational bottleneck by slice-wise computation of multiple scattering under an efficient recursive framework.
+In the forward model, each recursion estimates the next higher-order multiple scattered field among the object slices.
+In the inverse model, each order of scattering is recursively estimated by a novel nonlinear optimization procedure.
+This nonlinear inverse model is further supplemented by a sparsity promoting procedure that is particularly effective in localizing 3D distributed particles.
+We show that our multiple scattering model leads to significant improvement in the quality of 3D localization compared to traditional methods based on single scattering approximation.
+Our experiments demonstrate robust inverse multiple scattering, allowing reconstruction of 100 million voxels from a single 1-megapixel hologram with a sparsity prior.
+The performance bound of our approach is quantified in simulation and validated experimentally.
 Our work promises utilization of multiple scattering for versatile large-scale applications.